AI, progress & app workflow

 Why this article exists

-This workflow note keeps AI support practical and limited: "Why focus-area selection needs human judgment in the loop" belongs in the blog because it explains the decision before the download.
-For "Why focus-area selection needs human judgment in the loop", the reader may be in a weekly review where the useful signal is habit context, not a verdict, and the job is to keep the habit small enough to repeat tomorrow.
-This article gives context for "Why focus-area selection needs human judgment in the loop", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This workflow note keeps AI support practical and limited: "Human judgment: focus area selection" belongs in the blog because it explains the decision before the download.
+For "Human judgment: focus area selection", the reader may be in a weekly review where the useful signal is habit context, not a verdict, and the job is to keep the habit small enough to repeat tomorrow.
+This article gives context for "Human judgment: focus area selection", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway